tuckerbabcock/EngSketchPad/README.txt

     environment variable points to the Mystran bin directory.

-    Mystran currently only functions on Windows if CAPS is compiled with MSVC 2015 or higher.
+    Mystran currently only functions on Windows if CAPS is compiled with MSVC 2017 or higher.
 This may be addressed in future releases.

 4.7 NASTRAN

-    Nastran bdf files are only correct on Windows if CAPS is compiled with MSVC 2015 or higher.
+    Nastran bdf files are only correct on Windows if CAPS is compiled with MSVC 2017 or higher.
 This may be addressed in future releases.

 4.8 Pointwise

-    The CAPS connection to Pointwise is now handled internally but requires, at a minimum Pointwise V18.2 R2, but V18.3 R1 is recommended.
+    The CAPS connection to Pointwise is now handled internally but requires, at a minimum Pointwise V18.2 R2, but V18.4 is recommended.
 This setup performs automatic unstructured meshing.
 Note that the environment variable CAPS_GLYPH is set by the ESP configure script and points to the Glyph scripts that should be used with CAPS and the current release of Pointwise.

 4.9 SU2

-    Supported versions are: 4.1.1 (Cardinal), 5.0.0 (Raven), 6.1.0, and 6.2.0
+    Supported versions are: 4.1.1 (Cardinal), 5.0.0 (Raven), 6.2.0 (Falcon)
-    (Falcon).
+    and 7.2.0 (Blackbird).
 SU2 version 6.0 will work except for the use of displacements in a Fluid/Structure Interaction setting.

 4.10 xfoil